Meet the team

 Whether you are here for osteopathy, physiotherapy, massage treatment, yoga, Pilates or a Get Strong movement session, you will get the impression that we are keen on getting things moving and getting you feeling stronger in a way that is functional for you.

-Call or text Noemi on 07521 600 296 or email info@getstrongphysio.com.
+Call or text Oliver at 07724687329 or email info@getstrongphysio.com.

 Demet Karabork

-Massage and musculoskeletal therapist
+Physiotherapist and massage therapist

-Demet’s long work experience covers every age group and activity level: children to elderly; athletes to disabled.
+Extensive work experience covers every age group and activity level: children to elderly; athletes to disabled.
 She tailors her treatments by using a variety of evidence-based approaches, considering the dynamics of the human body, mind and soul.
 Her holistic approach encourages her patients to achieve their healthiest self.

-Her methods include: sports massage, lymphatic drainage techniques, medical acupuncture, mobilisation of joints, and use of therapeutic exercises.
+Her methods include: osteopathic techniques, sports massage, lymphatic drainage techniques, medical acupuncture, mobilisation of joints, and use of therapeutic exercises.
 Demet is also interested in chronic pain, postural disorders and the effect of the psychological conditions on the human neuromusculoskeletal system.

 I am passionate about helping people improve their movement, and to be in less pain, the human body is a fascinating piece of machinary, and the way it can adapt never ceases to amaze me.